A spectacularly sited Cornish coastal hotel, reinvented as a boutique haven, with great family facilities and a spa”

 Breakfast - part buffet, part served - is good too, especially the syrupy figs with rhubarb yoghurt, the smoked salmon with scrambled eggs, and the crispy pancakes with raspberries; though, if we're being picky, it would be nice to see a wider range of breads.
 But staff were always open to requests, and quick to bring high chairs and borrow pens from reception to keep littl'uns amused while waiting.

-The self-catering villas have full kitchens, complete with hob, oven, fridge, microwave and dishwasher.
+The self-catering villas have full kitchens, complete with hob, oven, fridge, coffee maker, microwave and dishwasher.
 Don't feel like you have to cook though; you still get full access to the hotel's restaurant and facilities.

 If you want to head out, there are pubs and a restaurant in Mullion (2km), and more in Helston (10km) and Porthleven (15km).
 Just north of Mullion, the Poldhu Beach Cafe gets rave reviews for its beachfront pizzas and fish'n'chips - a great lunch stop if you're walking the coastal path - as is Polpeor Cafe on the tip of the Lizard.